dannyvaks/reflection_agent_education/readme.md

 ## RAG-Based Assessment Generation

 Assessment questions are created using Retrieval Augmented Generation (RAG).
+When the application starts, the Kaggle instruction dataset specified by `INSTRUCTION_DATASET_PATH` is loaded into memory.
+The `instruction` and `input` columns are embedded with **TF‑IDF** and stored in a matrix so the agent can quickly search for relevant examples.

-During lecture processing, the agent retrieves up to five similar examples from a local dataset of Python instructions.
-Each example provides an `instruction`, `input`, and `output` field:
+During lecture processing, the agent vectorizes a short excerpt of the PDF and computes cosine similarity against the dataset embeddings.
+The top five matches are retrieved and logged.
+Each example contains an `instruction`, `input`, and `output` field:

 ```
 instruction: Write a function that adds two numbers.